oracle-livelabs/developer/db-operator-k8s/db-actions/db-actions.md

     ````

 The NFS volume you used has been created separately and will survive the deletion of the instance, so you should delete the File system and Mount Point manually via the OCI console.

+You **finished this lab**, please don't hesitate to visit the documentation  on the [Single Instance Databases with Oracle Database Operator for Kubernetes](https://github.com/oracle/oracle-database-operator/blob/main/docs/sidb/README.md) page for more options.

 ## Acknowledgements